Hello My Fellow Ladies In Charge…

 Then, right there and then, he must go get the implement, hand it to me, take his pants and underwear down and bend over the end of our bed.
 Then he gets what he’s earned and afterwards, has to sit on a sore bottom while we assign the special tasks for the following week.

 I CANNOT tell you how well this list works.
 But you have to stay on top of it, have consistent weekly reviews to “discuss” any deficiencies and lastly, spank HARD.
 You’ll be amazed at how quickly he’ll shape up and start consistently getting all his chores and tasks done.
 I oftentimes hear from my friends how their “honey do” lists for their husbands, keeps growing and stuff doesn’t get done which is a frustration point for them.
 Especially when they ask me if my husband is the same way and I politely tell them, “No, he’s pretty good about getting all his stuff done.” 😉

 While our consensual spanking arrangement is not for family or friend consumption, I’m hopeful that maybe someday, they’ll find this domestic discipline chore sheet online, employ it and enjoy the benefits.

-If you’re good with Excel and formulas, you can probably figure out how to create an excel spreadsheet like this OR if you’d like to just buy this one and download it, then customize it, you can do that for only $5.
-You will need Excel and just a rudimentary understanding of how Excel works though.
+If you’re good with Excel and formulas, you can probably figure out how to create an excel spreadsheet like this OR make it easy on yourself and just buy this one!
+Then download it, customize it, and implement it.
+All for less than $10!

 The ATS is now available for purchase with immediate download.